woodrush/gridfigure/README.md

 3. Choose the "Add with Subfolders..." button, then choose the gridfigure directory you have added, then choose "OK", and then "Save".

-### Automatic Alignment
-By executing the code below, you can let figure windows automatically appear in grid style without any commands:
-    set(0,'defaultfigurecreatefcn',@(varargin) gfigure('tail','nofocus',varargin{1}));
-By writing this code in startup.m, figrues will appear in grid style on startup of MATLAB.
-(see http://www.mathworks.com/help/matlab/ref/startup.html for details on startup.m)
-The above code alters the 'defaultfigurecreatefcn' property of 'figure' so that the 3rd argument is always called on figure window creation (this feature is currently undocumented).

 ### Changing Default Settings